 As I Knew Him - My Dad, Rod Serling by Anne Serling

-Rod Serling departed Earth 39 years ago.
+Rod Serling departed Earth over forty years ago.
 Since then, a few biographies have been done.
 With this publication,

 we now get a glimpse into what it was like to live in the Serling household - with Rod Serling, who was not only the father of television, but her real-life dad.
 I'll defer to Carol Burnett's quotation about Anne's book, "Beautifully written.
 I laughed, I cried.
 I plan to read it again after I catch my breath."
 This is a very long-awaited publication and it is not to be unread!